certbot/certbot/docs/using.rst

 ----------------

-``letsencrypt-auto`` is a wrapper which installs some dependencies from your OS standard package repostories (e.g using `apt-get` or `yum`), and for other depencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
+``letsencrypt-auto`` is a wrapper which installs some dependencies from your OS standard package repositories (e.g using `apt-get` or `yum`), and for other dependencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
 It also provides automated updates.